taqihaider7/NSU_ML/README.md

 - Python 3.x
 - Jupyter Notebook
-- NumPy, pandas, scikit-learn, matplotlib, seaborn
+- NumPy, pandas, scikit-learn, matplotlib

-- Additional libraries: statsmodels, Flask/Streamlit for deployment
+Alternatively, you can upload this notebook to Google Colab or Kaggle for easier access to powerful computational resources and a collaborative environment.

 ## 📅 Course Schedule